ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.5.0/reference/map.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Map.size map` evaluates in the number of entries in the
+The call `size map` evaluates in the number of entries in the
     map `map`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Map.size(map)` evaluates in the number of entries in the
+The call `size(map)` evaluates in the number of entries in the
     map `map`.

 </Syntax>